-I spent a number of years producing a monthly government publication called, unimaginatively (though not by me), Vermont News & Views.This is actually where I found my love of writing human interest and technical feature stories that explored territory others might tend to overlook.
+Earlier, I spent a number of years producing a monthly government news publication at the direction of the Vermont Governor's Office.This is actually where I found my love of writing human interest and technical feature stories that explored territory others might tend to overlook.
 I received a national award for organization communications writing in connection with this work.

 Where I come from:

 I was born in northern New Jersey, a short bus/ferry ride from lower Manhattan.
 As an adult I lived primarily in Vermont, which I still think of as home.
 My husband and I recently moved to the Twin Cities area in Minnesota to be with family for a time.